-BKS Iyengar is responsible for popularizing the use of yoga props to facilitate the practice of Asanas or postures.
-He looked for a system in which anyone could practice it, and that each position could be disarmed to its simplest form and thus have greater precision in the execution.
-In addition, by using yoga props, there is less danger of injury, because you are more aware of the control of movements.
-For beginners, it is vital, since the joints and muscles do not have great toning.
+BKS Iyengar is responsible for popularizing yoga props to facilitate the practice of Asanas or postures.
+He looked for a system in which anyone could practice it and that each position could be disarmed to its simplest form and thus have greater precision in the execution.
+In addition, by using yoga props, there is less danger of injury because you are more aware of the control of movements.
+For beginners, it is vital since the joints and muscles do not have great toning.

 Each element has a specific form of work on the body.
-They are basically used to achieve greater elongation and openness to the entire structure.
+They are used to achieve excellent elongation and openness to the entire structure.
 It also allows you to stay in position for longer, with less effort, thus achieving a more pleasant sensation.

-• Postural correction, since they act as support or compensation for a good alignment of the body.
+• Postural correction, since they act as support or compensation for a good body alignment.

-• Greater and better muscle stretching, stability and body opening.
+• More significant and better muscle stretching, stability, and body opening.

-• Greater specific relaxation throughout the body (pranayama, meditation postures, Yoga Nidra).
+• Greater physical relaxation (pranayama, meditation postures, Yoga Nidra).

 Most Common Yoga Accessories